NicolasRochat/NicolasRochat.github.io/aboutus.md

 cover-img: "/assets/img/panda.jpg"
 ---

-We are four Applied Data Analysts concerned by beer reviews around the world.
-Characteristics of a good beer such as appearance, aroma, palate, and taste are specific to everyone's tastes.
-Each beer is unique due to its complex fabrication which requires many processes and many different ingredients.
+We are four Applied Data Analysts from environmental engineering eager to learn about beers and their trends in the world.
+The legend says that by talking so much about beers during this project, we grew so thirsty that we emptied a few barrels at Satellite when the project was done...

 <div style="align: center; text-align:center;">
   <img src="/assets/img/team_sustainablepandas.jpg" width="60%" height="60%"/>
-  <div class="caption">Field Studies at Sat</div>
+  <div class="caption">Field Study at Sat</div>
 </div>

 <div class="container" style="align: center">